EdTech · Non-NDA · Full case

 Five learning platforms → one Learning Connector · 9→11 languages

-With four engineers and one PM, I shipped single sign-on across all five platforms in 14 weeks and rebuilt the IA as a graph, not a tree: a learner on Precision LMS now saw "engineers like you also learned on IoTU" without leaving the surface.
+One login, or no login.
+With four engineers and one PM, I shipped single sign-on across all five platforms in 14 weeks and rebuilt the IA as a graph, not a tree — a learner on Precision LMS now saw "engineers like you also learned on IoTU" without leaving the surface.
+Cross-traffic became the biggest acquisition channel the under-used platforms ever had.

 The first unified landing screen showed all five product families to everyone, ordered alphabetically.
 I thought it would feel modern.